enNadev/MKR1000---MPU6050/README.md

 - The data is stored in a database and the user can export a CSV file.

-- The interface of the app where the acquired data, is visualized in real-time.
+- The interface of the app where the acquired data is visualized in real-time.
 The visualization contains the accelerations and gyros that occurs in all axis and are captured from the sensors.

+The communication protocol between the microcontroller and the sensors is the I2C bus protocol.
+The communication protocol between the microcontroller and the access point is the IEEE 802.11 (WiFi) protocol.
+The power supply for the microcontroller (Arduino MKR1000) is a 1400mAh LiPo battery.